-Studying in the MSN Program
+Studying in the RN to BSN Program

-The weekly class hours are supplemented by guided, independent study in which student are responsible for assuming good study and writing skills needed to facilitate learning.
-Faculty and students work collaboratively in class as students complete a variety of in-class facilitative learning activities and out-of-class online or group activities designed to enhance critical thinking and communication abilities, build a community of peers, and broaden and elucidate the caring paradigm.
-MSN courses are held to the same standards as full semester courses and are not abbreviated.
+The weekly class hours are augmented by guided, independent study in which the student is responsible for assuming good study and writing skills needed to facilitate learning.
+Faculty and students work collaboratively in class as students complete a variety of in-class facilitative learning activities designed to enhance critical thinking, communication abilities, and therapeutic nursing interventions.